processone/docs.ejabberd.im/content/developer/ejabberd-api/simple-configuration.md

         ip: "127.0.0.1"
       ...
     ```
-2. By defining `api_permissions`, you can then allow HTTP requestis from a specific IP to trigger API commands execution without user credentials:
+2. By defining `api_permissions`, you can then allow HTTP request is from a specific IP to trigger API commands execution without user credentials:

     ``` yaml
     api_permissions: